primer/contribute/content/how-to-contribute.md

 ## Design or build new patterns

-You can contribute to new patterns either by design, prototype and build proofs of concept, and contribute directly to our Primer open source repos.
+You can contribute to new patterns either by design, prototype and build proofs of concept to our Primer open source repos.

 Please read the [guidelines on designing Primer patterns](https://primer.style/contribute/design).